What is Sjögren's Syndrome? Doctor Eye Health Explains

 There is so much inflammation and dryness with Sjogrens that it can begin to cause damage to the surface of the eye, causing scarring and vision loss.
 Artificial tears are not enough for these patients, and the following treatments may provide further benefit to those with this condition.

-Topical cyclosporine can be very helpful in those with Sjogren’s syndrome.
+Topical immunosuppressants can be very helpful in those with Sjogren’s syndrome.
 These medications help the lacrimal glands produce more tears, and this is the main deficiency in those suffering from this condition.
-Both medications available are dosed once in each eye twice per day.
+The three medications available are dosed once in each eye twice per day.

 By plugging the bottom (and and often the top) puncta of the eyelids, more of the tears you make are able to be kept on the eyes.
 If you’re hardly making any tears, each little bit can be important.
 This is why punctal plugs can be beneficial.